galaxyproject/planemo/docs/_running_external.rst

       path: todo_test_data_path.ext

-For each of the specified inputs in the workflow, a entry is created in the output YAML file.
+For each of the specified inputs in the workflow, an entry is created in the output YAML file.
 In this case, both inputs are datasets rather than collections or parameters, so they are both classified as ``class: File``.
 A placeholder path is also included, which you should change to the paths of your chosen